covemountainsoftware/cpputest-for-freertos/README.md

 All licenses for external source code and libraries relied upon by this project remain fully owned by their respective owners.

 # References

-This project was also inspired by a generic example, see this blog post: https://covemountainsoftware.com/2020/04/17/unit-testing-active-objects-and-state-machines/
+This project was inspired by a generic example, see this blog post: https://covemountainsoftware.com/2020/04/17/unit-testing-active-objects-and-state-machines/

-Additionally, please see that post's associated github repo: https://github.com/covemountainsoftware/activeObjectUnitTestingDemo
+Additionally, please see that post's associated GitHub repo: https://github.com/covemountainsoftware/activeObjectUnitTestingDemo

 Other references: